ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 `version` and `hash`.
 Because we cannot be changing which ref we are on while multiple, concurrent executions are using the underlying files.

-As steps are executed, traces are streamed back to GitLab Runner.
+As steps are executed, step-result traces and sub-process IO are streamed back to GitLab Runner.
+This allows callers to follow execution, at the step level for step-result traces (`Follow`), and as written for sub-process IO (`FollowIO`).
-So execution can be followed at least at the step level.
-If a more granular follow is required, we can introduce a gRPC step type which can stream back logs as they are produced.

 Here is how we will connect to Step Runner in each runner executor: